 5) Pumping parts

-Breastfeeding is a supply and demand system, so even offering one bottle of formula can diminish your supply.
+supply and demand system, so even offering one bottle of formula can diminish your supply.
 That sucks, but it's an especially rotten deal if your reason for supplementing is low supply.
 You know that every time you give your baby a bottle, you're missing an opportunity to stimulate milk production.
 And there's no pump as effective as a hungry newborn.
+You Still Pump

 I was able avoid a lot of problems by making bottle-feeding as much like breastfeeding as possible: on my lap with lots of cuddling and only after nursing first.